cms-opendata-workshop/workshop-lesson-jetmet/_episodes/03-corrections.md

 >and Method 2 has `PatJet_` and `PatJet_uncorr` branches.
 >
 >>## Solution
->>We can clearly see the difference between corrected and uncorrected jet momentum, as well as small differences between particle-flow MET and type-1 corrected MET.
+>>We can clearly see the difference between corrected and uncorrected jet momentum, particularly at low momentum where the effects of pileup are largest
->>There are differences in the number of jets across the collections because of different applications of the pt threshold (applied to uncorrected PFJets and
+>>as a fraction of the total jet energy. here are differences in the number of jets across the collections because of different applications of the pt threshold
->>corrected PATJets).
-The b-tagging distribution is ?
+>>(applied to uncorrected PFJets and corrected PATJets).
+We can also see small differences between particle-flow MET and type-1 corrected MET.
+>>The b-tagging distribution is almost identical, with the majority of the differences between the jet collections lying in the "dummy" value columns.
 >>![](../assets/img/PtComps.png) ![](../assets/img/METComp.png) ![](../assets/img/BtagComp.png)
 >{: .solution}
 {: .discussion}